CentraleSupélecDépartement informatique

 Pour ceux qui sont intéressés, voici une version à petits pas de la sémantique opérationnelle de Niklaus, qui ne sera pas abordée en cours.

-theory NikSmallStep
+NikSmallStep.thy (:brush=isabelle:) theory NikSmallStep imports NikInstructions

 begin